Open-QKD-Network/cqptoolkit/paper.md

 There are some issues unique to shared secrets which the current public key systems do not provide for, the system tackles some of these issues by providing a standardised interface to the keys.
 The key store classes hold keys for specific links between two sites, while session management starts and stops the key generation.

 ## Site Management
-Each collection of key stores constitute trusted nodes of the network, Site agents manage the connections with other sites and feature several functions [@SDNpaper2] that can be integrated with software defined networks for dynamic key generation [@SDNpaper2].
+Each collection of key stores constitute trusted nodes of the network, Site agents manage the connections with other sites and feature several functions [@SDNpaper] that can be integrated with software defined networks for dynamic key generation [@SDNpaper2].

+# Acknowledgements
+This project has been funded by [EPSRC](https://epsrc.ukri.org/) under the [Quantum communications hub](https://www.quantumcommshub.net/).
+We acknowlege contributions from Dr Djeylan Aktas, Dr David Lowndes, Prof. John Rarity, Dr Chris Erven at the University of Bristol.

 # References